A generalization of photon sphere based on escape/capture cone

-Then, let us consider the observation of photons emitted from this region.
+Then, we consider the observation of photons emitted from this region.
 For a distant observer, the image of the observed region can be regarded as a series of concentric circles, and each circle is specified by the angle $\vartheta$ from the center of the image.
 Here, the angle $\vartheta$ is a monotonically increasing function of the impact parameter $b$, and $\vartheta=0$ corresponds to $b=0$.
 When one regards the minimum radial coordinate for each null geodesic as a function of $b$, it has a discontinuity at $b_c:=B(r_I)=B(r_{II})$, and hence, the observable region changes discontinuously at a certain angle $\vartheta_c$ corresponding to the impact parameter $b_c$.
-Namely, we observe the region $r>r_{II}$ for $\vartheta=\vartheta_c+0$, while we catch signals from the region $r\ge r_{I}$ for $\vartheta=\vartheta_c-0$.
-This gives the physical meaning of the dark horizon that is not the photon sphere.
+Namely, we observe the region $r>r_{II}$ for $\vartheta=\vartheta_c+\epsilon$ for small $\epsilon$, while we catch signals from the region $r\ge r_{I}$ for $\vartheta=\vartheta_c-\epsilon$.
+Due to the above discontinuity of the observable region, the brightness would change discontinuously at $\vartheta=\vartheta_c$.